Wednesday 21 May 2025 - Forum de Ciência e Cultura da Universidade Federal do Rio de Janeiro (UFRJ)

 From Snapshots to Mechanisms: An Introduction to Social Network Analysis for Historians

-This introductory workshop explores the fundamentals of Social Network Analysis (SNA) for historians, moving from static descriptions of social structures to the mechanisms that shape networks over time.
+This introductory tutorial explores the fundamentals of Social Network Analysis (SNA) for historians, moving from static descriptions of social structures to the mechanisms that shape networks over time.
 We will cover key concepts such as triads, embeddedness, cohesion, and centrality, as well as more complex phenomena like structural holes, homophily, and multiplexity.
 Additionally, we will discuss the physics of networks, including small-world properties and assortativity, and introduce models of tie formation and network dynamics.
-By the end of the workshop, participants will gain tools to analyze historical networks not just as fixed snapshots, but as evolving systems shaped by social and spatial forces.
+By the end of the tutorial, participants will gain tools to analyze historical networks not just as fixed snapshots, but as evolving systems shaped by social and spatial forces.

 Charles Kirschbaum holds a MBA at Wharton and a PhD in Business Administration from FGV.
 He is an Associate Professor at Insper.
 Earlier, he worked in consulting and private equity.
 He is the academic coordinator of the Innovation and Entrepreneurship Observatory at Insper and the coordinator of the Organizational Studies division of Semead.
 He is an affiliated researcher at the Núcleo Ciência Pela Infância (NCPI).
 His research interests include Creative Industries, Strategy, Entrepreneurship, and Social Network Analysis.